ClementTsang/bottom/README.md

 ### Arch Linux

-There is an [official package](https://archlinux.org/packages/extra/x86_64/bottom/) that can be installed with `pacman`:
+bottom is available as an [official package](https://archlinux.org/packages/extra/x86_64/bottom/) that can be installed with `pacman`:

 ```bash
 sudo pacman -S bottom